AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-61322-products-not-assigned-to-shared-catalogue.md

 ---
 title: "ACSD-61322: Products not assigned to [!UICONTROL Shared Catalogue] are included in XML Sitemap"
-description: Apply the ACSD-61322 patch to fix the Adobe Commerce issue where Products/Categories not assigned to the [!UICONTROL Shared Catalog] for the Default (General Group) are still included in the XML Sitemap.
+description: Apply the ACSD-61322 patch to fix the Adobe Commerce issue where products/categories not assigned to the [!UICONTROL Shared Catalog] for the Default (General) group are still included in the XML Sitemap.
 feature: Site Navigation, B2B
 role: Admin, Developer
 ---